 Updates to reflect current and ever-changing technology, social media, and other influences on health and well-being (e.g., vaping, opioid–use, health during a crisis).
 While specific references are kept somewhat generic because each can change quickly, the standards emphasize critical analysis and strategies to evaluate health issues and their potential impact on individuals and the community.

+Updates to acknowledge that students are increasingly using media and technology to access information and services related to health and health care and emphasizing the importance of including media literacy as a component of health and well-being.
 More explicit inclusion and articulation of standards that support and affirm the well-being and educational outcomes of various student populations.
 The standards offer an opportunity for schools to integrate work related to equity directly into the classroom.

 A more deliberate integration of skills for personal safety, maintaining personal boundaries, and child sexual abuse prevention through a trauma-informed lens.
 The standards help students to understand that abuse is never their fault, and that trauma is something that people may experience but does not define who they are.